✔ Expert-reviewed for accuracy and completeness. Learn more

 Summary of Key Points

-- The minimum efficiency furnace you can purchase in Canada is 92% AFUE
+- The minimum efficiency furnace you can purchase in Canada is now 95% AFUE

 - The BTU rating needs to be considered when choosing the right size of heating system.
 Newer furnaces are more efficient so you generally won’t need as high a BTU rating as your old model.
 Your local expert will help you size your unit correctly.

-- In some situations, a heat/loss calculation might need to be conducted by a professional to determine the right furnace for your home
+- In some situations, a heat/loss calculation might need to be conducted by a professional to determine the right furnace for your home and qualify you for government rebates

 - A high-efficiency furnace uses less energy and lowers your utility bills, helping offset the cost of upgrading